ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.hidden.md

 * [vcd_nsxt_nat_rule](https://registry.terraform.io/providers/vmware/vcd/latest/docs/resources/nsxt_nat_rule){: external}
 * [vcd_nsxt_firewall](https://registry.terraform.io/providers/vmware/vcd/latest/docs/resources/nsxt_firewall){: external}

-In this example template, the creation is fully controlled though terraform variables - you do not need to change the actual terraform template, for example if you need more networks or virtual machines.
+In this example template, the creation is fully controlled though Terraform variables - you do not need to change the actual Terraform template, for example if you need more networks or virtual machines.
 An example `terraform.tfvars-example` file is provided and example values are provided with explanations.

 Set the following common variable to access your instance and virtual data center.